leanprover/lean-action/RELEASING.md

 - Test `lean-action` by pointing an existing test repository to the new version with `uses: leanprover/lean-action@v{RELEASE_VERSION}`.
 - Make any minor commits related to the release on the release branch.
 - Once the release has been validated, create a new release with release notes and a git tag `v{RELEASE_VERSION}` (e.g `v2.7.1`).
+- Update `CHANGELOG.md` by adding a new section, e.g., `## v2.7.1` at the top of the file followed by a bullet list of the release notes.
 - In the case of a minor or patch version, move the major version tag to the latest version
-- If you made additional commits on the release branch, merge the release branch back into `main`.
+- If there are additional commits on the release branch, merge the release branch back into `main`.
 - Make an announcement to the Lean community.

 ## Special notes for major releases